m9236336-wq/Brazilian-E-Commerce-Analysis-O-list-/README.md

 - What is the Average Order Value?
 - How does AOV vary by payment method?
 - How does AOV vary across product categories?
-- What does customer segmentation reveal about customer behavior?

----

-# Key Insights

-### Sales Performance

-Revenue and order volume were analyzed across monthly and quarterly periods to identify changes in Olist's sales performance over time.

-### Product Categories

-Product categories were compared based on total sales to identify the categories contributing most to Olist's revenue.

-### Payment Behavior

-Average Order Value was compared across payment methods to identify differences in purchasing behavior.

 ---